How the Health Industry Abuses Human Rights in Bangladesh

 According to this study, 61% had sought health care for these problems but when asked if their families received care, 32% responded with “sometimes” or “never.”
 This appears to be due to the inability to afford charges by the for-profit clinics currently serving Bangladesh.
 62% had prescriptions but were unable to afford the cost.

 In addition, there is an increase in arsenic levels in Bangladesh’s drinking water.
 The leather tanneries, which abound in the city, are cited as the primary source of exposure to hazardous chemicals, pollution of air, water and soil, skin and respiratory diseases and limb amputation from hazardous factory equipment.
-The government turns a blind eye to these conditions and refuses to enforce labor and environmental reforms.
+The government turns a blind eye to these conditions and refuses to enforce labour and environmental reforms.

-Although Bangladesh has an adequate health care infrastructure to care for the many needs of the under-privileged class, corruption levels are rising.
+Although Bangladesh has an adequate health care infrastructure to care for the many needs of the under-privileged class, corruption levels are high.
 In an interview for Irin, Humanitarian News and Analysis, February 12, 2013, Nitai Kanti Das, secretary of the Health Rights Movement, said, “The government must strengthen its monitoring system to check corruption in public hospitals to ensure health access to under-privileged people.

 There are over 500 hospitals which should be providing free, government subsidized care to Bangladesh’s poor population.
 However, bribery is a common practice among doctors, nurses and other healthcare professionals.
 Often a patient cannot access service and medication, which should be free, without paying a bribe.
 This practice even extends to the free community clinics.